schets/multiqueue/Readme.md

 so writes to the queue would fail.
 Depending on your goals, this is either a good or a bad thing.
 On one hand, nobody likes getting blocked/starved of updates because of some dumb slow thread.
 On the other hand, this basically enforces a sort of system-wide backlog control.
-If you want an example of not having that being bad, NYSE occasionally does not keep the consolidated feed up to date with the individual feeds and markets fall into disarray.
+If you want an example why that's needed, NYSE occasionally does not keep the consolidated feed up to date with the individual feeds and markets fall into disarray.

 ## <a name = "footnotes">Footnotes</a>